 - Take advantage of Wear it Purple digital resources in the lead up to the day

-While Wear it Purple Day is a great opportunity to raise awareness, the reality is D&I doesn’t happen overnight.
+While Wear it Purple Day is a great opportunity to raise awareness and celebrate the LGBTIQ+ community, the reality is diversity and inclusion is part of a much broader, ongoing conversation.